 Zero Waste Week: There’s no such thing as waste coffee!

-This week marks the 12th annual Zero Waste Week: a prime opportunity to shed light on our take, make and waste consumption habits and the innovative alternatives that are making sustainable choices accessible and impossible to ignore.
+This week marks the 14th annual Zero Waste Week: a prime opportunity to shed light on our collective manufacturing and consumption habits and the innovative alternatives that are making sustainable choices accessible and impossible to ignore.

 In brief, Zero Waste Week is an international awareness campaign providing a focus for anyone looking to reduce their volume of waste.
 The campaign challenges and encourages participants to make pledges for new habits and exchange ideas for upcycling and recycling.
 This campaign, and others like it, plays a crucial role in raising the global awareness and support required to create the large-scale behaviour change needed for a significant and sustainable impact.

 According to the World Bank, we currently generate over 2 billion tonnes of solid waste globally each year, with projections reaching 3.4 billion tonnes by 2050.
 Almost 40% of that waste is disposed of in landfills where it generates harmful greenhouse gas emissions, such as methane, contributing to climate change.

 There are significant efforts being made globally to cut waste from plastics, food and textiles, but what about the hidden waste streams that go unnoticed?

 Let’s take, for example, coffee.
 The world’s love of coffee means that globally we consume over 2.25 billion cups of coffee every day.
 The UK alone accounts for 95 million of those daily cups.
 And with an estimated average of 11 grams of fresh ground coffee going into each cup, a staggering 9 million tonnes of ground coffee are brewed round the world every year, resulting in an estimated 18 million tonnes of wet, waste coffee grounds.
 But once the coffee’s been poured what happens to all those spent grounds?